aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

    You have just created an ``aiida_diff_tutorial`` Python *package*!

- * Write a minimalistic project metadata specification ``pyproject.toml`` for new package:
+ * Add a minimal set of metadata for your package by writing a ``pyproject.toml`` file:

     .. code-block:: toml